orangci/takina/README.md

 - issue refresh buttons
 - make info commands case insensitive
 - fix the weebism/character bug
+- add ping command (to ping things, not just check the bot's ping)
+- add more dns related commands

 ## Selfhosting
 Before proceeding, I am assuming that you have a running MongoDB database.
 The majority of Takina's functionality depends on a MongoDB instance being available.
 A guide on selfhosting MongoDB with Docker is available [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker/), you can also consider using [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database) or use the MongoDB server made in the docker compose file.